Alex Trebek Looks Frail & Begins To Lose Hair Amid Heartbreaking Cancer Battle

-During a recent outing, Jeopardy! host Alex Trebek looked a far cry from his normal and chipper self.
+During a recent outing, Jeopardy! host Alex Trebek looked a far cry from his normal, chipper self.

 Newly published photos shared by Radar Online show that the intense cancer treatments seem to be taking a toll on the 78-year-old.
 In the images, Trebek wears a distressed trucker hat, a plain t-shirt, a denim button-up shirt, and a pair of blue jeans.
 He was photographed walking to the valet stand at a medical facility in the Los Angeles area.
-Alex’s signature silver locks are not visible in the images and it appears as though his hair has been falling out as a result of the chemotherapy treatments.
+Alex’s signature silver locks are not visible in the images, and it appears as though his hair has been falling out as a result of the chemotherapy treatments.

-One eyewitness who caught a glimpse of the game show host in person shared that it was “sad” to see Alex looking so frail and watching his health deteriorate.
+One eyewitness, who reportedly caught a glimpse of the game show host in person, shared that it was “sad” to see Alex looking so frail.
 The insider also said that he was a little shocked that Alex appeared to be alone after undergoing treatment.

 “He looked so old and tired — that’s the only way I could describe it.
 I don’t know if he was on medication or had just had treatment, but he was holding on to the car door for dear life, taking tiny steps while trying to maintain his balance as he got in the car.”